TheSeanLavery/Rabbit-Raycast/OptimizationTodo.md

   - Iterate Maps directly or reuse a working array instead of `Array.from`.
 - Sort only when necessary
   - Track dirty flags for layer/sorting changes; avoid sorting every render.
-- Preallocate and reuse batch containers
+- [x] Preallocate and reuse batch containers
-  - Keep batch objects and clear their contents each frame.
+  - Keep batch objects and clear their contents each frame (implemented via nested batch maps and length=0 clears).

 ### ParticleSystem
 - Micro-optimizations